marcantoinewilly/saevision/README.md

-# SAEVision - Sparse Autoencoders for ViT Activations
+# saevision - Sparse Autoencoders for ViT Activations

 This repository bundles several sparse autoencoders (SAEs) and helper utilities for exploring monosemantic features in the CLS-token activations of vision transformers.